-Generally, TSH is suppressed to below 0.1 IU per liter, and this usually requires a levothyroxine sodium tablets dose of greater than 2 mcg per kg per day.
+Generally, TSH is suppressed to below 0.1 units per liter, and this usually requires a Levothyroxine Sodium Tablets dose of greater than 2 mcg per kg per day.
 However, in patients with high-risk tumors, the target level for TSH suppression may be lower.